teivah/100-go-mistakes/docs/92-false-sharing.md

 <figure markdown>
   ![](img/false-sharing-2.svg)
-  <figcaption>Each block is copied to a cache line on both code 0 and core 1.</figcaption>
+  <figcaption>Each block is copied to a cache line on both core 0 and core 1.</figcaption>
 </figure>

 Both cache lines are replicated because L1D (L1 data) is per core.
 Recall that in our example, each goroutine updates its own variable: `sumA` on one side, and `sumB` on the other side: